-Home to a terrific Summer Camp and enriching before/after school programs
+Home to a terrific and enriching before/after school programs and Summer Camp

 If you live or work near Cohoes, and are looking for the right Summer camp or before/after school program for your children, it's time to learn about TSL Kids Crew.
 Our programs are run by experienced counselors who prefer to acknowledge the way children develop, their physical and emotional needs and preferences.
 Our staff to children ratios are low to ensure you children get the attention they deserve.
 Want to learn more?
 Continue reading or contact us.